Pixel Buds with hands-free Google Assistant go on sale for $179

 Google Assistant

-Pixel Buds deliver quick and hands-free way Google Assistant access, so you can simply say “Hey Google” to play music, check your calendar, set a timer, or listen to the news.
-Different than any other pair of headphones connected to an Android device, Google Assistant with Pixel Buds will read you your notifications.
+Pixel Buds deliver quick and hands-free Google Assistant access, so you can simply say “Hey Google” to play music, check your calendar, set a timer, or listen to the news.
+Unlike than any other pair of headphones connected to an Android device, Google Assistant with Pixel Buds can read you your notifications.

 Each new notification that also appears on your device cues a light chime sound in your ear.
 This feature will pretty quickly remind you to clean up or prioritize, because otherwise you’ll hear chimes more often than you want.
 More than any other part of this feature, Google Assistant with Pixel Buds has the potential to be helpful when responding to SMS messages.